Day 01: Arrival

 Day 04: Bhaktapur

-Have lunch with Local Family in Bhaktapur.
+Enjoy lunch with a local family in Bhaktapur.

 Later continue hiking from Changu to Telkot which will take around 2-2.5 hrs (10km approx.)